ase34/flyingblocksapi/README.md

 The developer has to take certain precautions when using this plugin:

-* All flying blocks get removed during disablings of *flyingblocksapi* (reloads/stops of the server) as well as during [WorldUnloadEvents](http://jd.bukkit.org/dev/apidocs/org/bukkit/event/world/WorldUnloadEvent.html).
+* Flying blocks get removed during
+  * Disablings of *flyingblocksapi* (reloads/stops of the server) in all worlds.
+  * [WorldUnloadEvents](http://jd.bukkit.org/dev/apidocs/org/bukkit/event/world/WorldUnloadEvent.html) in the unloaded world.
+  * When the last player leaves a world in the now empty world.

   To make them persistent, the developer needs to save the blocks (in a file for example) and to respawn them (preferably in the `onEnable()` method or listen to the [WorldLoadEvents](http://jd.bukkit.org/dev/apidocs/org/bukkit/event/world/WorldLoadEvent.html)).

 Credits & Special Thanks
 --------------------------